SimonPadbury/b5st/README.md

 * `b5st.css` is generated from SCSS using `node-sass`.
 The SCSS files are also included.

-* A starter JS script – `theme/css/b5st.js`, enqueued.
+* A starter JS script – `theme/css/b5st.js` – unrequired but present as a starter (and with a commented-out enqueue).

 * Dimox breadcrumbs ([http://dimox.net/wordpress-breadcrumbs-without-a-plugin/](http://dimox.net/wordpress-breadcrumbs-without-a-plugin/)).
 Inserted using an action hook.